Papers

 2. Stepwise Derivation and Structural Intuition

-This linearization is locally faithful—by definition, TT is the exact Jacobian of the transformer's forward function, patched such that all nonlinearities (softmax, LayerNorm, activation slopes) are “frozen” at values computed on XX.
+This linearization is locally faithful—by definition, LL0 is the exact Jacobian of the transformer's forward function, patched such that all nonlinearities (softmax, LayerNorm, activation slopes) are “frozen” at values computed on LL1.

 3. Computational Construction and Example Pseudocode